dwillis/wv_elections/README.md

 ### Demographic Information

+These county-level details come from [CensusReporter](http://censusreporter.org/), a site that displays information from the Census Bureau.
+The county-level figures are from the 2012 American Community Survey; students can also search for place (city and town) names to get detailed information on specific places.

 * [Monongalia County](http://censusreporter.org/profiles/05000US54061-monongalia-county-wv/)
 * [Preston County](http://censusreporter.org/profiles/05000US54077-preston-county-wv/)
 * [Harrison County](http://censusreporter.org/profiles/05000US54033-harrison-county-wv/)

 ### Election Results

+Election results are from the [West Virginia Secretary of State's office](http://apps.sos.wv.gov/elections/results/Default.aspx?year=2014&eid=14) and consist of candidate-level totals.
+For elections before 2012, county-level totals are available.
+Beginning in 2012, precinct-level totals are available, including the 2014 primary election.
+The county totals files listed below are for all counties in West Virginia.

 * County Totals
 	* [2008 primary](https://www.strongspace.com/shared/gis30tnmto)